 But we are getting there.
 As always, technology is advancing at a much higher pace than we can imagine.

-So what is possible in the AR Cloud?
+So what is possible in the Metaverse?
 The most apparent business applications would be 3D navigation, providing autonomous vehicles with real environmental data, IoT applications, construction and urban planning.
 And of course advertising, social apps and games.

-But the most imaginative future lies in the planet-scale, multi-user AR experiences.
-We will literally be the one and the same with a common experience.
+But the most imaginative future lies in the planet-scale, multi-user XR experiences.
+We will literally be the one and the same with a shared experience.

 Moving the internet from screens onto the real world

 The Google mission statement 20 years ago was: "To organize the world's information and make it accessible and useful".
-Today we want and need immediate information.
-Information about what's in front of me right now.
-The AR cloud will answer the call.
+Today we want and need immediate information - information about what's in front of me right now.
+The Metaverse will answer the call.

-The dystopian prophecy in Keiichi Matsuda's short film Hyper-Reality (above) will, fortunately likely never materialize.
-Consider it as a warning for the designers of the future to focus on user experience and actual value.
+The dystopian prophecy in Keiichi Matsuda's short film Hyper-Reality (above) will, fortunately, likely never materialize.
+Consider it a warning for the designers of the future to focus on user experience and actual value.
 Even in today's world, people are blocking their ads.
-As the ads would be 100% intrusive, the whole AR world would collapse under its own impossibility.
+As the ads would be 100% intrusive, the whole augmented reality world would collapse under its own impossibility.
 Our monkey brain is already overloaded with the current amount of data, and completing any task would be impossible with a continuous bombardment of new visual stimuli.

 What we need is a way to switch our realities according to the task at hand.
-With AR Cloud, this kind of extension of our physical being to the virtual dimension will be possible.
+With the Metaverse, this kind of extension of our physical being to the virtual dimension will be possible.

-The real value of the AR Cloud will reside in data
+The real value of the Metaverse will reside in data

 Dystopian vision is not the way to create a new universe